-In August 2021, we entered into a share purchase agreement with RSL pursuant to which we issued and sold 17,021,276 shares of our common stock to RSL at a per share price of \$11.75.
-As of June 3, 2022, RSL beneficially owned approximately 63.0% of the voting power of our outstanding shares of common stock.
+As of May 17, 2023, RSL beneficially owned approximately 56.6% of the voting power of our outstanding shares of common stock.
 Therefore, we are controlled by RSL and RSL has the ability to substantially influence us and exert significant control through this ownership position.
 It is possible RSL may be able to control elections of directors, the issuance of equity, including to our employees under equity incentive plans, amendments of our organizational documents or approval of any merger, amalgamation, sale of assets or other major corporate transaction.
-RSL's interests may not always coincide with our corporate interests or the interests of other stockholders and it may exercise its voting and other rights in a manner with which you may not agree or that may not be in the best interests of our other stockholders.
-In September 2021, RSL completed its business combination with Montes Archimedes Acquisition Corp., a special purpose acquisition corporation, and became a publicly-traded corporation.
-There has been and may be changes to the management or ownership of RSL, or to RSL's business model, that could impact RSL's interests in a way that may not coincide with our corporate interests or the interests of other stockholders.
+RSL is publicly traded and its interests may not always coincide with our corporate interests or other stockholders and it may exercise its voting and other rights in a manner with which you may not agree or that may not be in the best interests of our other stockholders.
+There may be changes to the management or ownership of RSL, or to RSL's business model, that could impact RSL's interests in a way that may not coincide with our corporate interests or the interests of other stockholders.
 Any such changes may diminish or eliminate entirely any benefits we expect to derive from our membership in the Roivant family of companies.
-So long as RSL continues to own a significant amount of our equity, it will continue to be able to strongly influence and effectively control our decisions
+So long as RSL continues to own a significant amount of our equity, it will continue to be able to strongly influence and effectively control our decisions.